- Help Resources

 - Canvas Feature/Functional Gaps List

 - Moving to Canvas

 - CourseWork Retirement Information

 Moving to Canvas

-As you make the move from CourseWork, we encourage you to consider how you might take advantage of the new features and functionalities in Canvas to increase collaboration, communication and engagement in your courses.
+As you start using Canvas, we encourage you to consider how you might take advantage of the new features and functionalities in Canvas to increase collaboration, communication and engagement in your courses.
 Here are some tips for making the most of Canvas to develop meaningful student-centered learning experiences.

 Make Learning Active

 - Provide ample hands-on practice opportunities for each learning objective.

 - Use techniques like peer instruction for whole-class participation.